jimsleeper.com » Scoops and Revelations

 3. Exposing a pundit’s primary colors

-No one would publish that column, and this was long before blogging, so I had literally no way to make my argument in public unless I could persuade someone else in the media to run with it.
-Had I been able to post my column online, it might have generated some debate and collaborative investigation, but because I wasn’t able to do that, my arguments lost traction.
-Only months later, when a reporter discovered the novel’s original paper manuscript with Klein‘s handwriting on it, did he confess that, yes, he’d written the novel and had lied about it.
+So I wrote a column that began, “May I remind Joe ‘I didn‘t do it‘ Klein of O.J.
+Simpson‘s vow that he will ‘leave no stone unturned‘ until he finds Nicole Brown Simpson‘s killer?….
+If Klein didn‘t write Primary Colors, let him devote his far-more-considerable investigative skills to finding the author.”
+No one would publish that column, and this was long before blogging, so I had no way to make my argument in public unless I could persuade someone else in the media to run with it.
+Had I been able to post my column online, it might have prompted a lot of commentary and investigation, but because I wasn’t able to do that, my arguments lost traction.
+Only months later, when a reporter discovered the novel’s original paper manuscript with Klein‘s handwriting on it, did he confess that he’d written the novel and had lied about it.

 4. Somewhere over the Rainbow: What Rudy Giuliani exploited (including me?)

-For one of my scoops in this vein I visited the Rockefeller Foundation archives in Tarrytown, NY to look into the background of Prof. Leonard Jeffries of the City College of New York, whose diatribes about Jewish complicity in the slave trade had been fanning a spark of truth into a political conflagration.
-I read letters and memos written by Jeffries’ early funders and enablers and wrote a not-wholly unsympathetic column for The Daily News on Jeffries’ “Deep Roots of Resentment” in 1993.
-But in The Nation I admonished some on the left for indulging him in ways that end up strengthening the political prospects of a Giuliani or a Trump.
+For one of my scoops in this vein I visited Rockefeller Foundation archives in Tarrytown, NY to look into the background of Prof. Leonard Jeffries of the City College of New York, whose diatribes about Jewish complicity in the slave trade had been fanning a spark of truth into a political conflagration in 1993.
+I read letters and memos written by Jeffries’ early funders and enablers and wrote a not-wholly unsympathetic column for The Daily News on his “Deep Roots of Resentment”.
+But in The Nation I admonished some on the left for indulging Jeffries in ways that could only end up strengthening the political prospects of a Giuliani or a Trump.
+And in 2022, when Giuliani himself had pretty clearly crossed the line between legal truth-telling and fantastical, conspiratorial Trump-serving, I wrote “I Once Backed Rudy Giuliani — and I know What’s Happened to Him,” for The New Republic.

 5. Another side of 9/11 – and of November, 1948.

+Similarly, in 2002, Republican Senate Majority Leader Trent Lott‘s praise of Strom Thurmond‘s 1948 Dixiecrat presidential campaign, which almost cost Harry Truman that election against his Republican opponent Thomas Dewey, unleashed a deluge of commentary.
+But news analysis of the 1948 election in 2002 never mentioned the “fourth party” in that election that had also endangered Truman by drawing away liberal Democrats just as Thurmond was drawing away conservatives.
 When the History News Network published my account of the Communist-backed presidential bid of Henry Wallace, who’d been FDR‘s vice-president for a term, nothing happened.
-No news analyst who‘d been writing about the 1948 campaign noted that another important candidate in that race hadn’t even been mentioned.
 The silence seemed yet one more instance of conventional wisdom’s inability to accommodate dissonance, because “the story” of the moment was all about nailing the racist Thurmond and Lott.
 But maybe the silence also reflected a touch of professional embarrassment at having missed the full story of Truman‘s near-defeat.

 6. Forebodings about the New York Times

-An ironic twist in the Howell Raines debacle prompts a final observation: Interpretive scoops that break new ideas as well as news are pretty easily stolen.
+An ironic twist in the Raines debacle prompts a final observation: Interpretive scoops that break new ideas as well as news are pretty easily stolen.
 When 18 paragraphs of a Washington Post review that I’d written of Marshall Frady‘s biography of Jesse Jackson wound up under someone else‘s byline a few weeks later in the San Francisco Chronicle, the reasons were instructive, and depressing.
 Here’s my review, with accounts (by Howard Kurtz, then at The Washington Post and by Dwight Garner, now himself a book reviewer for the New York Times) of how the review was plagiarized.
-Some years later, in the Hartford Courant column that’s the second of the pdf’s here, I had explained what I think was at stake in this sad experience.
+Years later, in the Hartford Courant column that’s the second of the pdf’s here, I explained what I think was at stake in this experience.

 7. Early storm warnings about Rupert Murdoch’s assault on the American Republic